-Summer’s coming (as hard as it is to believe right now) and here’s an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching Netflix, when all of a sudden – that distant awful sound; drip… drip… drip.
-They glance over to see the dog licking at a puddle that’s gradually forming on the bathroom floor.
-In a flash: Worry, stress, and that sinking feeling.
+Summer’s coming (we promise) and here’s an all-to-familiar scenario with the average homeowner: They’re sitting in their house, minding their own business, happily indulging a bowl of popcorn and watching their favorite TV show, when they notice that terrible sound; drip… drip… drip.
+They look over to see the dog licking at a puddle that’s steadily forming on the dining room floor.
+In a flash: Anxiety, stress, and that “how much will this cost?” feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-No – the air conditioning equipment may be frozen.
-This can strike anywhere, from North America to Timbuktu, regardless of climate.
+Nope – it’s the air conditioner of all things.
+This can happen anywhere, from the U.S. to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze

 When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your North America area home.
-The two main reasons why the evaporator coil may freeze:
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your the U.S. area home.
+There are two primary reasons the evaporator coil may freeze:

 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner’s evaporator coil does not properly transfer heat, and in essence 'overcools’ itself.
-The net effect of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C transformed into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly dissipate heat, and consequently ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In short, the A/C just turned into an old-school icebox.

-- Turn the unit completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
-Ensure the A/C system is completely OFF.
+- Turn the A/C completely off at the thermostat, and do not just move up the temperature on the thermostat.
+Just make sure the A/C system is completely OFF.

 - Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler’s filter along with any return air filters.
-Open all the registers completely and confirm that they are not obstructed by furniture or curtains.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and confirm that they are not obstructed by furniture or drapes.